maxsitt/insect-detect-docs/docs/index.md

 less data requirement for model training.
 Because of the flat design, the posture of insects landing on the platform is more uniform, which can lead to better classification results and less images required for model training.
-In ongoing research efforts different materials, shapes and colors are tested to enhance the visual attraction for specific pollinator groups.
+In ongoing research efforts, different materials, shapes and colors are tested to enhance the visual attraction for specific pollinator groups.

 !!! success "Implemented functions"